 Certainly.
-The application for an assistantship is available on the Graduate School webpage; download it, fill it out, and deliver it to Dr. DeRochi in the College of Arts & Sciences.
+The application for an assistantship is available on the Graduate School webpage; download it, fill it out, and send it to Dr. Koster.
 We usually have internships open beginning in the fall, but sometimes we (and other parts of the University) have internships that become available in the Spring or Summer.
+We strongly encourage you to have your applications complete by Feb.
+1 to be considered for assistantships in the Department, which normally begin in the Fall.
 Watch the postings list on the Grad School webpage closely!

 I already have an assistantship.
 What do I need to do to keep it?

 First, do well in your assistantship!
-Normally these are automatically renewed if you've been doing a good job.
+Normally these are automatically renewed each semester (for a total of four semesters) if you've been doing a good job and have maintained a 3.0 GPA.
 In some divisions of the institution, however, you'll have to reapply; make sure you consult your immediate supervisor to find out if that's necessary, and keep up with all the e-mails from the Graduate School about deadlines, paperwork, etc.!

 Where can I find out about applying to Ph.D. programs?